 Having thus made his name, Anstey went on to publish a long string of novels and short-story collections, to become a staff-writer at Punch, and to contribute to other magazines.
 He was seen as heralding a new age of humour.
 ‘There is a new and brilliant hand in Punch, which is Mr Anstey’s,’ wrote a critic in 1887.
 ‘Punch is beginning distinctly to take higher ground, and to use keener satirical weapons than of yore.’

-Among those who were influenced by him was another Lion & Unicorn hero, as a columnist in the Pall Mall Gazette suggested when issuing a correction in 1889: ‘The amusing article in the current number of the Cornhill, which on internal evidence I attributed to Mr Anstey, is, I now learn, not by him, but by a new and young writer, Mr Barry Pain.’
+Among those who were influenced by him was another of my heroes, as a columnist in the Pall Mall Gazette suggested when issuing a correction in 1889: ‘The amusing article in the current number of the Cornhill, which on internal evidence I attributed to Mr Anstey, is, I now learn, not by him, but by a new and young writer, Mr Barry Pain.’

 Anstey’s writing, however, largely came to an end with the First World War, and in the 1920s his only major work was in adapting plays by Molière for the British stage.